 To fill out the Eisenhower Matrix, you need to accurately assess the importance and urgency of each task.

-People often eyeball these ratings, relying purely on gut feeling.
+People often assign these ratings based on gut feeling alone.
 If a task feels like something they want to do, it must be important and urgent.
-And suddenly Quadrant A is packed with things like “buy sugar,” “get gas,” and “reply to that comment thread.”
+And suddenly Quadrant 1 is packed with things like “buy sugar,” “get gas,” and “reply to that Slack thread.”

 Let’s look at what “importance” and “urgency” actually mean in a time management context.